Self-Pity Is a Drug.

 Victimhood Is the New Currency.

-Play the victim and the world rushes to your side.
+Play the victim, and the world opens its arms.

 And that's the trap.